wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (a) the matters must be necessary or desirable to---

-        *   (i) promote, in respect of issuer audits, quality, expertise, and integrity in the profession of auditors; or
+        *   (i) promote, in respect of FMC audits, quality, expertise, and integrity in the profession of auditors; or

         *   (ii) promote the recognition of the professional status of New Zealand auditors in overseas jurisdictions; or